Jud1cator/training-pipeline/README.md

 This repository is organized in a following folder structure:

 - `configs` - a folder for storing training procedure configurations.
-Contains example configs which with possible fields and values.
+Contains example config with possible fields and values.

-- `runs` - information about runs, tensorboard logs, model checkpoints and evaluation results will be stored here after a training procedure is completed.
+- `runs` - information about runs, tensorboard logs, model checkpoints and evaluation results of completed jobs.

 - `src` - all source code files

 The source code is organized in a following folder structure:

 - `data_modules` - module which contains subclasses of the `LightningDataModule` class.
 Used to perform all data related operations.
+Currently supports data manipulation for classification and detection tasks.

 - `losses` - TBD module for custom loss functions.